oVirt/cockpit-machines-ovirt-provider/README.md

     http://resources.ovirt.org/repos/ovirt/tested/master/rpm

-Till [BZ 1427045](https://bugzilla.redhat.com/show_bug.cgi?id=1427045) is finished, this step has to be done manually.
+Until [BZ 1427045](https://bugzilla.redhat.com/show_bug.cgi?id=1427045) is finished, this step has to be done manually.

 To install all dependencies: